 What is Digital Forensics?

-Digital Forensics is the branch of forensic science that focuses on the collection, preservation, analysis, and presentation of electronic evidence.
-It involves the systematic examination of digital devices, such as computers, smartphones, and storage media, to uncover and investigate digital crimes.
+Digital forensics, also known as computer forensics, is a branch of forensic science that deals with the identification, collection, preservation, analysis, and presentation of electronic evidence.
+It involves the investigation of digital devices, such as computers, smartphones, and tablets, to uncover and analyze data that can be used as evidence in legal proceedings.